Quick Page Links

 - Wash your hands often and use a throw-away towel (paper towels) to dry your breasts and hands.

-- Inadequate rest and stress can make your body more acceptable to thrush.
+- Inadequate rest and stress can make your body more susceptible to thrush.

 - Nursing pads should be replaced as soon as they become damp.